AhmedAlYousef/TimesView/README.md

 ## About

-This view can show time periods on an analog clock:
+This view can show time periods on an analog clock.
+The following image shows 4 time periods.
+This is useful for exapmle if you have some events in a day and you want to visualize them to get a sense of how long they are and whether they overlap or not.
+You may also customize each period color or select one of them to make it standout more.

 <img src="images/00.jpg" alt="TimesView showing 4 time periods" width="400"/><br>
 (`TimesView` showing 4 time periods)